philipjohn/theyworkforyou/readme.txt

 * MPs Recent Activity widget

 == Upgrade Notice ==

+= 1.0.0 =
+The widget is removed in this version, and will need to be replaced on your site by the new block.

 = 0.1 =
 If using v0.1b you must first uninstall and remove that plugin, before installing this version.